-Before establishing an ethernet network connection, the AdaptDx must be physically wired to the network by plugging an Ethernet cable from the network into the Ethernet port on the back of the instrument (see Section 2.2).
+Before establishing a network connection, the AdaptDx® must be physically wired to the network by plugging an Ethernet cable from the network into the Ethernet port on the back of the instrument (see Section 2.2).
+The AdaptDx® does not support a wireless connection.